 Children's Rights as outlined in the UNCRC (United Nations Convention on the Rights of the Child) are fundamental to a good school ethos.
 Adults in our nursery will work with children to ensure they are aware of their rights and fully respect the rights of others.
 Therefore, the approach within Renfrew Street Nursery is to build a positive ethos that demonstrates care and respect for all.
-Positive behaviour is praised and celebrated with our main values being "Kind", "Safe" and "Responsible"
+Positive behaviour is praised and celebrated with our main values being "fun sharing, love, happiness and kindness".